EndangeredMassa/endangeredmassa.github.com/_posts/20XX-01-01-interview-process.md

 <details open>
 <summary>📝 <b>Scorecard Summary: Jessie as Software Engineer</b></summary>

-> **Overall Score:** Solid to Great!
+> Strengths / Strong Skills  |
+> -------------------------- |
+> Continuous Improvement     |
+> Collaboration              |
+> Refactoring                |
+> Testing                    |
+> Working with Existing Code |
 >
-> General Skill          | Score |
-> ---------------------- | :---: |
-> Continuous Improvement | great
-> Collaboration          | great
-> Technical Writing      | solid
-> Giving Feedback        | -
-> Receiving Feedback     | solid
-> Remote Work            | solid
->
 > <br>
 >
-> Core Role Skill            | Score |
-> -------------------------- | :---: |
+> Skills |
-> Breaking down Tasks        | poor
+> ------------ |
-> Maintainable Code          | solid
+> Technical Writing |
-> Refactoring                | great
+> Receiving Feedback |
-> Working with Existing Code | great
+> Remote Work |
-> UI Component Architecture  | solid
+> UI Component Architecture |
-> UI Component Development   | solid
+> UI Component Development |
-> css implementation         | solid
-> testing                    | great
+> CSS Implementation |
-> api design                 | poor
+> Maintainable Code |

 </details>

-The scorecard is broken up into General Skills that we think most/all team members should have and Core Role Skills, which for a Software Engineer includes a lot of technical implementation skills as well as product and design collaborative skills.

-I'd love to dig into each skill in detail, but this is already going to be too long.
-Let's accept for now that these skills could be anything and discuss how we score candidates at a higher level.
+This is not a complete list of skills we'd like to see, only those we decided to assess from the overlap of the candidate's strengths and the employer's needs.

+Jessie didn't demonstrate a strong skill level in API Design or Breaking Down Tasks, but we shouldn't focus there.
+Instead, focus on their strengths!
+Could we use someone strong in Continuous Improvement, Collaboration, Refactoring, Testing, and Working with Existing Code?
+Those are the demonstrated strengths of the candidate.

 ## Phase 5: Make a Decision

 *Phase Goal: Decide to pass or make an offer on a candidate.*

-The information gathered so far should be focused on the candidate's strengths that match the employer's needs.
+The information gathered so far was focused on the candidate's strengths that match the employer's needs.
 If the candidate did well in the selected areas, you can be more confident that you've seen them at their best.
 If they did not, maybe they aren't as strong in those areas as they think they are.

-Making a decision from here is easier than a standard one-size-fits-all interview, in our experience with the two formats.

-{{TODO: Hiring Decision Process with Scorecard}}

 This candidate looks like a great fit.
+They have several useful strengths and even more skills that we need in this role.
 We decide to hire them and make them an offer.

 <details open>